bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

 A test is a single R function with no arguments and a name that starts with ``test.``.
 Each test function can contain one or more assertions and the test fails if at least one of the assertions throws an error.
-For example:
+For example, using the package defined in the previous section:

 .. code-block:: r

+    library(hamcrest)
+    library(com.acme.foobar)

     test.df <- function() {
         df <- data.frame(x = seq(10), y = runif(10))